In 2013, they (and the people who supported them) earned all the value it took 7 years to make once Twitter’s initial public offering hits the market.

 Just as it took time to earn the equity you have, there’s no promise that tomorrow’s market conditions will hold long enough until you’re ready to sell it on your own.

-And even if it made sense to list your home yourself, you’ll still lack the know-how and relationships needed to effectively broker the transaction you want.
+And even if it made sense to list your home yourself, you still won’t have the know-how and relationships to broker the sale you want.

 Know-how in the real estate business are the tools, resources and processes used to advertise and promote your property to the right home buyers interested in your property’s location, and manage its sale to closing.

-Great real estate agents spend a lot of time developing relationships with buyers and an agent’s relationships often complement their selling efforts.
+Great real estate agents spend a great deal of time developing relationships with buyers and other brokers in their selling efforts.

-Well established working relationships with attorneys, title agencies, mortgage loan officers and other real estate brokers are how property sale gets done.
+Well established relationships with attorneys, title agents, mortgage loan officers and appraisers are how property sales get done.

 In short, selling anything worth a lot of money will need a coordinated effort by a lot of people, all contributing to a single transaction’s outcome.

 Listing your home for sale has a lot in common with a company’s initial public offering … when done right.